Uluru Statement from the Heart: 2015: Referendum Council

-Over a six-month period the Council travelled to 12 different locations around Australia and met with over 1,200 Aboriginal and Torres Strait Islander representatives.
-The meetings resulted in a consensus document on constitutional recognition, the Uluru Statement from the Heart.
+Between December 2016 and May 2017, the Referendum Council held 13 meetings across Australia and met with over 1,200 Aboriginal and Torres Strait Islander representatives.
+These meetings, known as the 'Regional Dialogues', consulted Aboriginal and Torres Strait Islander peoples on their views on constitutional recognition.
+The Regional Dialogues process is the most proportionally significant consultation process of First Nations peoples in Australia's history.

+The Regional Dialogues, and the First Nations National Constitutional Convention that followed, resulted in a consensus document on constitutional recognition, the Uluru Statement from the Heart.

 2017: First Nations National Constitutional Convention

 The First Nations National Constitutional Convention met over four days from 23 to 26 May 2017.
 Each of the 13 regional dialogues selected delegates to attend the National Convention along with the convenors and working group leaders, mostly through secret ballot, with a total of 17 delegates for each dialogue.
 The remaining members of the Convention were appointed by the Referendum Council.
 The convention concluded with member Megan Davis giving the first public reading of the statement after it was adopted by the delegates.
 A freedom of information request in 2023 released the meeting records of the First Nations Regional Dialogues and a draft version of the Final Report of the Referendum Council.
 The draft version included a longer version of the Uluru Statement, which was ultimately included in the Final Report of the Referendum Council as 'extracts from the Uluru Statement from the Heart'.